 We also recommend that you have a person at your media outlet or a colleague from home monitoring you and the fixer or producer you are working with while on assignment.
-The team that will be reporting in Mexico should have some kind of Hostile Environment training if they will be stories related to crime and violence.
-Also, if your media outlet offers HEFAT (Hostile Environment First Aid Trainina) and has open spots for freelancers scholarships, we or encourage you to offer these opportunities to the fixers you work with in Mexico.
-Currently there are very few opportunities for local journalists to participate in a HEFAT in Mexico, although we are working to change that.
+The team that will be reporting in Mexico should have some kind of Hostile Environment training if they will be stories related to crime andviolence.
+Also, if your media outlet offers HEFAT (Hostile Environment First Aid Training)

+and has open spots for freelancers or scholarships, we encourage you to offer these opportunities to the fixers you work with in Mexico.
+Currently there are very few opportunities for local journalists to participate in a HEFAT in Mexico, although we are working to change that

-Fixing 🕑 Journalism
+Fixing 🥑 Journalism